chr15m/flk/README.md

 ### Why is it called Fleck?

-At `36k` and running on any machine with Bash, the name seemed appropriate.
+At `36k` and running on any machine with Bash 4, the name seemed appropriate.

 ```
  fleck